Excited-State Dynamics in SO2: II. The Role of Triplet States in the Bound State Relaxation Studied by Surface-Hopping Simulations: Results

 \subsection{Dynamics in the singlet-triplet manifold}

-Encouraged by the general agreement found in the dynamics performed within the singlet-manifold, an ensemble of 207~trajectories (171 starting in $S_1$ and 36 in $S_2$) was propagated for 800~fs, now allowing the interaction with triplet states.
-In the following analysis, special emphasis is put on the first 100~fs of the simulation.
+Encouraged by the general agreement found in the dynamics performed within the singlet-manifold, an ensemble of 111~trajectories (all starting in $S_1$) was propagated for 700~fs, now allowing the interaction with triplet states.

-Figure~\ref{fig:Population_ST} displays the relative populations of all singlet and triplet states depending on time in logarithmic scale.
-For simplicity, the populations of the three $M_S$ components of each triplet state were summed up.
-The colors denoting the states in figure~\ref{fig:Population_ST} (singlet states in shades of blue, triplets in shades of red) are used consistently in all subsequent figures to allow for quick recognition of the respective state.

-In accordance with dynamics on the singlet-manifold, the initial population ratio is approximately 0.8:0.2 for $S_1$:$S_2$.
-The triplet states are unpopulated initially (note that figure~\ref{fig:Population_ST} starts at $t$=1~fs).
-However, the course of the dynamics shows remarkable differences with respect to the singlet-only case.
-Already after less than 10~fs, the population of $S_1$ and -- to a lesser extent -- $S_2$ decreases, while the one of $T_3$ increases.
-The lower-lying $T_1$ and $T_2$ are populated only after around 30~fs.
-At the same time, the population of $S_1$ is diminished substantially.
-For later times, the states' populations fluctuate around some mean value: $S_1$ keeps about 50\% of the total population, $T_1$ and $T_2$ keep 20\% each, and $S_2$ and $T_3$ the remainder.
-During the course of the simulation, also a small number of trajectories relaxed to the ground state $S_0$.

-In order to obtain a detailed interpretation of the state interactions, the numbers of trajectories hopping from state $\beta$ to state $\alpha$ at time step $t_n$, denoted $\Delta N_{\beta\alpha}(t_n)$, are analyzed.
-We use a Gaussian convolution in order to convert the discrete $\Delta N_{\beta\alpha}(t_n)$ into more comprehensible, continuous data.
-The obtained ``density of state hops'' at time $t$ is

-with a broadening parameter of $\tau$=5~fs.
-In the data so depicted, the area under the curves of $\mathcal{N}_{\beta\alpha}(t)$ is proportional to the number of state hops in a given time interval.
-The density of state hops is given in figure~\ref{fig:Net_Hops_Early} for the first 300~fs.

-Additionally, in order to extract time constants for the population transfer rate, we cumulate the number of state hops and fit all early transfer events separately using exponentials and all later ($>100$~fs) according to zero-order kinetics (for an explanation of this distinction between early and late events, see below).

-Figure~\ref{fig:Net_Hops_Early}a shows the interaction of $S_2$ with $S_1$.
-Directly after the start of the simulation and again after approximately 35~fs, $S_2$ transfers population to $S_1$.
-For later times, $S_2$ does not show notable interaction with $S_1$.
-The fitting procedure gave time constants of 7 and 8~fs, respectively, for the two transfer events.
-Combined, 16\% of all trajectories were transferred to $S_1$.

-$T_1$ gets populated from $S_1$ (panel (b)) after 30~fs and immediately afterwards the same amount of population is transferred back (boxes (2) and (3)).
-Consequently, during the first 100~fs, no net transfer from $S_1$ to $T_1$ is observed.

-After 20~fs, $S_1$ transfers a large number of trajectories to $T_2$ (panel (c), box (4)) and again after 40~fs (box (5)).
-Treating the interval from 20~fs to 100~fs as one event, an effective time constant of 13~fs and a total transfer of 33\% of all trajectories is found.

-The interaction between states $S_1$ and $T_3$ in panel (d) provides the earliest ISC process.
-The transfer of population to $T_3$ (box (6)) starts immediately and during the first 100~fs, about 15\% of all trajectories switch to $T_3$ with an effective time constant of 8~fs.

-The states $T_1$ and $T_2$ also interact with each other, see panel (e).
-Box (7) shows a transfer from $T_2$ to $T_1$, starting after 20~fs.
-The exponential fit of the cumulated net hops yields a time constant of 11~fs.